 Gross negligence, dereliction of duty, breach of public trust.

-You don't have to prove criminal intent, you have to show those kind of things.
+You have to show those kind of things.

 John Costman breached every duty he had, certainly dereliction of duty, certainly gross negligence.

-And then he waited four months to tell Congress that there was any any problem with Lois Lerner's computer and with her email situation.
+And then he waited four months to tell Congress that there was any problem with Lois Lerner's computer and with her email situation.

-So that that's the track record here.
+So that's the track record here.

 And it seems to me, Jason's exactly right.

-We may not have done this in a long time, but when you have this kind of overreach and the underlying offense was going after people's political speech rights, their first amendment free speech rights, when that's the underlying offense, this kind of gross abuse of power and negligence in dereliction of duty.
+We may not have done this in a long time, but when you have this kind of overreach and the underlying offense was going after people's political speech rights, their First Amendment free speech rights, when that's the underlying offense of this kind of gross abuse of power and negligence and dereliction of duty, you have to not just give him a little love tap on the shoulder.

-You've got to punch him in the nose and say, look, for us to assert our rights as a Congress, separation of powers, co-equal branch of government, we have to do something this d this activity, this action warrants an uh an impeachment proceeding, and that's why we're moving in that direction.
+You've got to punch him in the nose and say, look, for us to assert our rights as a Congress, separation of powers, co-equal branch of government, we have to do something.

 Excuse me, but didn't he know about this for a long time?

-I mean, the facts are clear, uh, they're accurate, um, and I don't think there's any way to skirt around them.
+And I don't think there's any way to skirt around them.

 Yeah.